-

 the dough, makes it slide easier and also stops it from drying out.

-wire rack and cool at least an hour.
-Storage in plastic bread bags.
+- wire rack and cool at least an hour.
+Storage in

 http://www.kingarthurflour.com